Classimed logo

 Therapy Development: The described therapy was developed by observation of the author's flu episodes during the past years (2010-2020) and directed towards the identification of early intervention points during the incubation period of the viral infection to inhibit potential disease progression towards pneumonia or severe acute respiratory distress syndrome (SARS, ARDS).
 Salicylate (ASA, aspirin) application in conjunction with lung hilum lymph node conditioning by temporary hyperthermia during the incubation period of influenza virus infections reliably stopped typical disease outbreaks in a family environment during the past 4 years (no anti-flu vaccination).
 Initial symptoms in March 2020 were dry cough and dryness in the upper trachea/larynx areas in two cases as well as locally distant in two other cases temporary loss of taste and smell despite absence of direct contacts for more than four weeks prior to disease outbreak.
 Despite the limited number of cases, it seems worth considering this inoffensive approach during the actual corona pandemia.

 Possible Mechanisms: The initial absence of humoral and cellular immunity (lympho-/monocytes, macrophages) against the SARS-CoV-2 virus in humans, leaves body defense in large parts to granulocytes and tissue macrophages.
 Granulocytes typically permeate blood capillary walls to phagocytize viruses and bacteria in lung tissue and alveoles where microorganisms are destroyed by diffusible reactive oxygen species like H2O2, molecular oxygen, hypochloric acid or enzymes such as myeloperoxidase or elastase.
 These effector molecules are likely to destroy bystander lung tissue, thereby preparing the ground for later superinfection by inhaled bacteria, viruses or fungal spores.
-Salicylates reduce granulocyte extravasation from the blood stream (2), thus lowering the tissue damaging potential.
-At the same time granulocyte lifetime is shortened by accelerated apoptosis (3) and certain virus infections are inhibited (4).
-The remaining presence of granulocytes in the blood vessels provides higher intravasal virus phagocytosis capacity, thus potentially decreasing the extent of primary viremia during the virus incubation period.
-Primary viremia for influenza viruses is observed in mice (5) but not in human blood donors (6).
+Salicylates reduce granulocyte extravasation from the blood stream ( 2), thus lowering the tissue damaging potential.
+At the same time granulocyte lifetime is shortened by accelerated apoptosis ( 3) and certain virus infections are inhibited ( 5) but not in human blood donors ( 6).

 Intensified efforts for individualized disease outcome predictions (11 table 4) might favor the early identification of risk patients, thus permitting timely adaptation of therapy, as long as the body has not crossed the recovery point.
 Patients beyond this point die at a certain degree of bacterial superinfection in case of therapeutic inactivity, but also upon massive application of antibiotics, probably from toxic products of destroyed microorganisms.